The County Foundation Fund

-- Deliver the original and five additional copies of the application in person or by mail, to be received by the posted deadline to:
+Deliver an original in person or by mail, to be received by the posted deadline to:

 If you are awarded a grant, you will be required to sign a Grant Agreement Form outlining the Terms and Conditions of the award.

 Upon completion of your project, you will be required to complete a Final Report to be submitted to The County Foundation.
 A follow-up visit by our Grant Selection Team may also be required.
 The Final Report is intended to help you evaluate the initiative and to help us evaluate the effectiveness of our grants on enhancing and strengthening the quality of life in our community.